 - Instrumental Theme Tune

-- Luke, You Are My Father: One episode has a 30 year old man announce this to Stanley.
+- Luke, You Are My Father: One episode has a 30-year-old man announce this to Stanley.

 - Non-Nude Bathing: In the first regular episode, Stanley thankfully leaves on his bathrobe as he tests his bubble bath water temperature.
+Of course, he's not wearing any shorts underneath, which leads to some awkwardness when he climbs up a ladder.

 - Puppet Show: Stanley and Jeffery plan one for David's birthday party.